Medical nutrition on DAO deficiency

-Medical Nutrition: treatment, prevention and diagnosis of DAO deficiency and its associated pathologies
+Medical Nutrition: dietary management and diagnosis of DAO deficiency and its associated pathologies

-Functional foods and nutraceuticals used in medical nutrition nutritional compositions are specifically designed to respond to the needs of different groups according to their age and different medical conditions.
-In this way, its use is in the intervention, treatment and prevention of diseases contributing to the correct development of the therapeutic regimen, and improving the symptoms and general conditions of patients.
+Functional foods and nutraceuticals used in medical nutrition are nutritional compositions specifically designed to respond to the needs of different groups according to their age and different medical conditions.
+In this way, its use is in the intervention and dietary management of diseases contributing to the correct development of the therapeutic regimen, and improving the symptoms and general conditions of patients.

 Medical Nutrition is an essential part of the medical care, with important nutritional benefits, functional, economic and clinical trials for patients and health systems.

 Within the medical support that develops the medical nutrition are different services, such as the dietary advice, the strengthening of food and supplementation of the diet with oral supplements.
-In the case of the treatment for the DAO deficiency and its associated symptoms, the oral supplements with which is supplemented the diet of patients are food for special medical compounds by the enzyme Diamine Oxidase (DAO).
-In addition, these foods, according to the medical indication for that are prescribed, contain adjuvants for the correct treatment of each pathology and its symptoms in a specific way.
+In the case of the dietary management for the DAO deficiency and its associated symptoms, the oral supplements with which is supplemented the diet of patients are food compounds by the enzyme Diamine Oxidase (DAO).
+In addition, these foods, according to the medical indication for that are prescribed, contain adjuvants for the correct dietary management of each pathology and its symptoms in a specific way.

 Among the functional foods for nutrition therapy for DAO deficiency also found probiotics.
 Today is already known that the microbiota plays an extremely important role in many ailments of rheumatoid arthritis, allergies, in Crohn’s Disease and irritable bowel syndrome, as well as neurological ailments such as migraine headache, multiple sclerosis or Parkinson’s disease.